cybernetics-io/redcar/docs/PRFAQ.md

 **Redcar: A real-time event-oriented data-hub**

 On December 11, 2021, Redcar-io is pleased to announce that we have released a real-time event-oriented data-hub product.
-The goal is to help users achieve asynchronous capabilities between services.
-Hope to improve the energy efficiency of modern clouds through the event-driven service model.
+The goal is to provide a high-performance event hosting solution to help users solve the asynchronous problem between services (or functions).
+Hope to improve the energy efficiency of modern clouds through the event-driven architecture(EDA) model.

 Redcar uses gRPC to provide services, which is user-friendly and has low access costs (currently encapsulates `Rust` and `Go` clients).
 With high-performance **event